 We look ahead to Apple's various special events, with their pre-launch speculation, mysterious invitations, warm-up music, and a bit of the old Tim Cook razzle-dazzle.
 We discuss when they might take place and what Apple might have up its sleeve for those unveilings.

 Occasionally Apple will drop a product on an unsuspecting public like a thunderbolt from a clear sky.
 But mostly it follows a recognisable pattern.
 As a result the grizzled Apple pundits here at Macworld can draw on their experience covering this secretive company to give you a strong - albeit not infallible - guide to when the next Apple event will be held.

 The company's yearly calendar has some regular signposts you can use to orient yourself.
-These are the Apple events that will happen pretty much every year:
+These are the Apple events we're expecting over the next 12 months:

 This is Apple's first foray back into the spotlight after the Christmas rush.
 Apple spring events tend to be hardware-focused, although there have been mentions of point updates for iOS too.

 In 2015 Apple held an event called 'Spring Forward' on 9 March, where it announced pricing and the launch date for the original Apple Watch and unveiled the first 12-inch MacBook.
 On 21 March 2016 at the 'Let us loop you in' event, we got the iPhone SE, the iPad Pro 9.7 and iOS 9.3.